 Are you looking for an affordable 32″ 4K monitor for PC or console gaming?
 Then you should definitely check out the Acer ET322QK!

-Based on a VA panel with a 3,000:1 static contrast ratio and a 300-nit peak brightness, the Acer ET322QK display is capable of delivering deep black shades and vivid details in the shadows and highlights of the picture.
+Based on a VA panel with a 3,000:1 static contrast ratio and a 300-nit peak brightness, the Acer ET322QK display is capable of delivering deep black shades and vivid details in shadows and highlights of the picture.

 Now, for HDR (High Dynamic Range) content to really stand out, a display would need a good local dimming system for a higher contrast ratio, a peak brightness of at least 1,000-nits, and a wide color gamut (at least 90% DCI-P3).

 Since the Acer ET322QK doesn’t have any of these, enabling HDR for the compatible content won’t make it look necessarily better.
 Some content may look slightly better, but in most cases, you’d just get either washed out or over-saturated colors.

 HDR shenanigans aside, the Acer ET322QK still delivers a great image quality for the price thanks to its 4K resolution, vibrant colors, and high contrast ratio.
 Besides, the HDR support on this monitor doesn’t increase its price, so think of it as a bonus feature, not as the main reason to get the display.